-Episodes will be excluded from the eligible P4P population if any of the following are true:
+Episodes will be excluded from the episode spending metric scoring if any of the following are true:

-- Patient was transferred from the initial facility during the index event. - Patient has a discharge disposition on the index event of having died inpatient or being discharged to hospice. - Patient has an ICD 10 diagnosis code of U07.1 (COVID19, virus identified) on a facility claim during any inpatient setting during the 30-day episode.
-The first three diagnosis codes on the claim will be evaluated. - Index DRG is outside of the core DRGs for an inpatient episode for the given condition (Table 2).
+- Patient was transferred from the initial facility during the index event. - Patient has a discharge disposition on the index event of having died inpatient or being discharged to hospice. - Index DRG is outside of the core DRGs for an inpatient episode for the given condition (with the exception of outpatient PCI procedures, which do not have a DRG) (Table 2).